-3. Simulation
+37 3.
+Simulation

-We simulated muons from an $E^{-1.4}$ power-law spectrum in the energy range of 10 TeV to 10 PeV with a full 4π angular distribution.
+We simulated muons from an $E^{-1.4}$ power-law spectrum in the energy range of 10 TeV to 10 PeV with a full $4\pi$ angular distribution.
 The muons were injected at a cylindrical surface enclosing the detector and then propagated through the ice.
-The light emerging by stochastic energy losses of the muons as well as the smooth Cherenkov light were simulated and the photon propagation is handled by the direct propagation code developed for IceCube.
+The light emerging by stochastic energy losses of the muons as well as the smooth Cherenkov light were simulated and the photon propagation is handled by the software clsim[].
 The simulation features a bulk ice model which means that the ice is homogenous throughout the detector.
-As the direct propagation of photons is computationally consumptive, the detector simulation for D-Egg and PDOM are sharing the same photon simulation as input, which means that the photons have been simulated once and then the simulation branches into the different types of detector simulation.
+As the direct propagation is time consumptive, the detector simulation for D-Egg and PDOM are sharing the same photon simulation as input.
 To further increase the simulation efficiency, several simplifications were made.
-The effects of glass and gel and the module geometry are not simulated individually.
-Instead the photons are weighted with the angular sensitivity of the module as well as the wavelength dependent quantum efficiency.
+Consequently, the effects of glass and gel and the module geometry are not simulated individually, instead the photons are weighted with the angular sensitivity of the module as well as the wavelength dependent quantum efficiency.
 The efficiency of the photocathode is assumed to be constant over the whole area.
 To further increase the efficiency of the simulation, the size of the modules is scaled up and the number of propagated photons is decreased accordingly.

-The noise introduced by the PMT and the glass housing is simulated in the same way for D-Egg and PDOM, however with absolute values scaled by the photocathode area.
-Further simplifications are made in the PMT and sensor simulation.
-The PMT simulation is done as for the PMT used in IceCube, as they are very similar in their behavior.
-The benefit of this is that the same simulation chain can be used for D-Egg as well as for the IceCube DOM and PDOM.
-As the readout electronics for the D-Egg is not yet finalized, we assume a perfect readout with an infinitesimal small binning in time.
+- The noise introduced by the PMT and the glass housing is simulated in the same way for D-Egg - and PDOM, however with absolute values scaled by the photocathode area.
+Further simplifications - are made in the PMT and sensor simulation.
+The PMT simulation is done as for the PMT used in - IceCube, as they are very similar in their behavior.
+The benefit of this is that the same simulation - chain can be used for D-Egg as well as for the IceCube DOM and PDOM.
+As the readout electronics for the D-Egg is not yet finalized, we assume a perfect readout with an infinitesimal small binning - in time.
 The IceCube array, as part of IceCube-Gen2 has been simulated to our best knowledge.